Bitwise-AR/DRS---Decision-Review-System-in-cricket-/README.md

   Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request. 🤝

 ## License 📜
-  This project is open-source and available under the MIT License.
+  This project is open-source and available under the [MIT License](docs/LICENSE)